scenerystack/community/docs/reference/api/scenery-phet/WASDCueNode.md

 # WASDCueNode

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/scenery-phet/blob/main/js/accessibility/nodes/WASDCueNode.ts](https://github.com/phetsims/scenery-phet/blob/main/js/accessibility/nodes/WASDCueNode.ts) for the most up-to-date information.

 ## Overview

 A node that provides an interaction cue for dragging (originally for the balloon in Balloons and Static Electricity).